vmware-tanzu-labs/educates-training-platform/developer-docs/build-instructions.md

 Build Instructions
 ==================

 If you are hoping to contribute to Educates, before you attempt to build a local version of Educates and start modifying any code, read our [contribution guidelines](../CONTRIBUTING.md).
-Also ensure you reach out to us and start a discussion about what changes you are contemplating.
-The design of the Educates platform allows for accomplishing many tasks through existing capabilities available from a workshop definition in conjunction with distinct custom Kubernetes operators, without needing to alter the core Educates platform.
-We would prefer you build out extra functionality in this way rather than dive straight into trying to modify Educates itself.
-If you don't discuss changes with us first and instead decide to just dump a pull request on us, it is quite likely we will not accept the changes.
-So please talk to us first.

 Local Kubernetes environment
 ----------------------------